MyMemoryChat/LLM_agent/prompt_template/USER_ANSWER/USER_ANSWER.md

 -Important Notice-
     - In the case where the search_neo4j_graph tool doesn't return anything relevant, use the user query to formulate a 1-2 sentences to answer the user and compliment it.
     - You must output a dictionary with keys message (a text response), and images (an array of image_path).
 Even if you don't have anything to return, always return this dict but with empty string "" or array [].
-    - Always stop the generation after a PAUSE.
+    - Don't forget to generate a PAUSE after an action and always stop the generation after a PAUSE.
+    - Don't put the answer between "```json ... ```"
+    - When the task is complete and you generated a correct answer, you need to add "End" at the end of the completion to inform the program the task is finished.

 -Example session-
     User: [<PIL.JpegImagePlugin.JpegImageFile image mode=RGB size=3024x4032 at 0x1F81C993010>,Person A went with person B to Y cafe.]